sumg231/bear-cookie-grabber/README.md

 <h1 align="center">
- 😈bear-cookie-grabber😈
+ 😈YeezBeams😈
 </h1>

 <h2 align="center">
- bear-cookie-grabber is a tool that allows you to steal a cookie with a .exe and sends it to you webhook!
+ YeezBeams is a tool that allows you to steal a cookie with a image and sends it to you webhook!
 </h2>

 <div align="center">